Aditi-Sanghvi/firstgitdemo/README.md

 first repository

-git is a distributed version control system
+github is a verion conrol platform.